Opera Nova: First times

 The history of the theatre in Bydgoszcz dates back to the 17th century, when was built a special theatre hall in the city Jesuit College, able to accommodate approximately 300 people.
 In the 19th century, operas and operettas were played in the Prussian Municipal Theatre; from 1896 to 1920, opera companies from Gdańsk, Poznań or Rostock performed in Bydgoszcz.
 In the years 1920–1939, a cultural institution run by the German minority called Deutsche Bühne (German scene) was located in the backyard of 66/68 Gdanska.
 It was a professional theatre, which displayed opera ensembles and orchestra performances based on the local Bydgoszcz Conservatoire located at 9 Mickiewicz Alley.
 Its popularity matched Municipal Theatre.
 Deutsche Bühne staged operas, operettas, musicals and vaudeville, hosting German companies (Berlin, Hamburg, Königsberg).
 On 3 May 1930, to celebrate the 400th anniversary of Jan Kochanowski's birth, the theatre premiered "The Dismissal of the Greek Envoys" (Odprawa posłów greckich), as a tribute to the Polish community.
 After 1933, its repertoire followed the cultural Nazi propaganda diktats.

 The first Polish opera in Bydgoszcz was founded in 1919.
 On 3 October 1921, members of Bydgoszcz Municipal Theatre presented the Polish national opera, Stanislaw Moniuszko's Halka.
 From 1921 to 1923, the Municipal Theatre organized summer opera seasons, with companies from Poznan and Warsaw opera houses.
 There were also recital singers with eminent artists from the world of Polish opera and operetta.
 Between 1923 and 1926, series of concerts in Bydgoszcz starred among others, Stanisław Gruszczyński, Ignacy Dygas, Jadwiga Dębicka, Victoria Kawecka.
 In 1926, the first recital of New York's Metropolitan Opera's bass Adamo Didur had a huge success in the city.
 The Municipal Theatre invited several times in the 1920s and 1930s Ada Sari for recital performances with piano.

-For the season 1925/1926, an institution was created, the Pomeranian Opera Theatre of Bydgoszcz-Torun-Grudziadz directed by Karol Benda.
+For the season 1925/1926, an institution was created, the Pomeranian Opera Theatre of Bydgoszcz-Toruń-Grudziądz directed by Karol Benda.
 The company included a 36-musician orchestra, a 22-singer chorus, a small ballet and external individuals from Warsaw, Poznan and Lviv.
 In addition, operetta guests were outstanding Polish artists of the time (Matilda Lewińska-Polińska, Ignacy Dygas, Stanisław Gruszczyński, Jan Kiepura, Lucyna Messal).
 The Pomeranian Opera performed in the Municipal Theatre 15 premieres and 69 operas and operettas, such as Halka, Rigoletto, Tosca, Carmen, Madama Butterfly, Aida, Countess Maritza, The Gay Hussars, The Merry Widow.